-Katherine has taught hundresds of students here in Los Angeles at some of the local yarn stores and at her home studio (Knitting Basics I is her most popular class!).
+Katherine taught hundreds of students in Los Angeles at some of the local yarn stores and at her home studio (Knitting Basics I was her most popular class!).
 She also taught private 1-on-1 and group classes for a few years.
 Her students were amazed at her patience!
 And with her 25+ years of knitting and crocheting experience, she was able to share a wealth of tips and information.

-Katherine has also done free-lance designs for yarn companies and local designers (including a bikini company!) in Los Angeles, though her main focus for the past few years is to design and publish her SweaterBabe.com line of original knitting and crochet patterns.
+Katherine has also done free-lance designs for yarn companies and designers (including a bikini company!) in Los Angeles, though her main focus now is designing and publishing her SweaterBabe.com line of original knitting and crochet patterns.

-She has published patterns in several Vogue Knitting on the Go! books, several Lark books and, in her own book, SweaterBabe.com's Fabulous & Flirty Crochet, featuring 20 gorgeous crochet sweaters and accessories.
+She has published patterns in several Vogue Knitting on the Go! books, several Lark books and, in her own book, SweaterBabe.com's Fabulous & Flirty Crochet, which featured 20 gorgeous crochet sweaters and accessories.

-You'll find the most complete collection of SweaterBabe.com knitting patterns and crochet patterns here at SweaterBabe.com.
-You can also see many wonderful projects made from her designs on her Ravelry SweaterBabe.com Designer page.
-And, be sure to !
+You'll find the collection of SweaterBabe.com knitting patterns and crochet patterns here at SweaterBabe.com and on her Ravelry Designer page.
+And, be sure to Follow SweaterBabe on Pinterest !